 - Lock is a drop-in authentication widget that provides a standard set of behaviors and a customizable user interface.

-- Auth0 Libraries are client-side libraries that do not come with a user interface - you use your own.
+- Auth0 SDKs are client-side libraries that do not come with a user interface - you use your own.
 These allow for expanded customization of the behavior and appearance of the login process.

 - The Authentication API provides integration without requiring the use of Auth0 libraries.